 A simple beginner’s multi purpose robot platform

-Using inexpensive, readily available materials, components and techniques, UKMARS will be creating a basic robot design that can be used in a variety of common contests such as line following, wall following, drag race and mini-sumo.
+Using inexpensive, readily available materials, components and techniques, UKMARS has created a basic robot design that can be used in a variety of common contests such as line following, wall following, maze solving and drag race.

-Processor power will be provided by the Arduino Nano board because it is very cheap and widely available.
+Processor power is normally provided by the Arduino Nano board because it is very cheap and widely available.
 There is a huge range of sample code available for almost any purpose and support is easily found online.
 The Arduino software can be installed on any computer and is free.
+However, for anyone who wants to code in Python, the Cytron Maker Nano RP2040 board will fit in the same socket and needs only a minor change to the build to run it.
+Free software for MicroPython is available from thonny.org

 Coding